This post may contain affiliate links. Please read my disclosure policy.

 - Dairy free milk + lemon juice.
 To give these vegan waffles that classic buttermilk taste and texture we’re combining dairy free milk with fresh lemon juice to make a nondairy buttermilk.

 - Flour.
 This vegan waffle recipe calls for regular all-purpose flour.
-For the best texture, I do not recommend using any other flour other than all-purpose flour or a gluten free free all purpose flour.
+For the best texture, I do not recommend using any other flour other than all-purpose flour or a gluten free all purpose flour.

 - Brown sugar. for the perfect amount of sweetness and amazing texture.